Our terms and conditions

 Following the conclusion of your matter, we are entitled to retain your file of papers and documents while there is money owing to us for fees.

 We operate a client account facility which allows for money to be held or transferred in relation to a matter we are working on.
 However, the facility is operated at our discretion and any unauthorised receipts will be held pending further investigation or returned to the sender.
 Therefore, we ask that you give us advance warning of any receipts.

 It is our policy to only accept cash up to £250.
 If you circumvent this policy by depositing cash direct with our bank we reserve the right to charge for any additional checks we deem necessary regarding the source of the funds.
-Where we have to pay money to you, it will be paid by cheque or bank transfer.
+Where we have to pay or refund money to you, it will be paid by cheque or bank transfer.
 It will not be paid in cash or to a third party.

 If we hold money on your behalf, in accordance with the SRA Accounts Rules 2011, it is our policy that we will pay you a sum of money in lieu of interest on a fair and reasonable basis.
 Client monies will normally be held by us in a general client account with our primary banker.

 A sum in lieu of interest will be payable on amounts held in our general client account on the following basis: